dbca-wa/it-assets/README.md

  6. Install all dependencies using:

-    -pip install -r requirements.txt
+    - pip install -r requirements.txt

  7. Update your settings file appropriately in order to connect to the database.

- 8. Migrate --fake-intial in manage.py
+ 8. Export DEBUG environment variable using:

- 9. syncdb using manage.py
+     - export DEBUG=True

- 10. Runserver and point web browser to the address of the application.
+ 8. Run the test server and point web browser to the address of the application.

 ### Contribution guidelines ###